-Can you believe 2024 is here?
+Can you believe 2026 is here?
 Where did the time go?
-I seriously feel like 2024 went by in the blink of an eye.
+I seriously feel like 2025 went by in the blink of an eye.
 In any case, I’ve been thinking a lot about resolutions – specifically zero waste resolutions.
 How about you?
 Admittedly, I like to view resolutions more as goals you strive towards (and they don’t need to have a set date necessarily).
 Still, it’s nice to have a fresh start at the beginning of a new year.
 What are some sustainable goals you’d like to hit this year?
 I for one, would love to host a zero waste webinar/meetup/workshop.
-I’ve hosted a webinar and a workshop before and I’d love to do it again this year – even better if more than once!
-If you’d like to make 2024 a more sustainable year too, here’s 24 zero waste resolutions to inspire you.
-I’ve listed both individual actions and collective actions you can take – and yes, these are all resolutions I’m striving for myself in 2024!
+I’ve done it before and I’d love to do it again this year – even better if more than once!
+If you’d like to make 2026 a more sustainable year too, here’s 26 zero waste resolutions to inspire you.
+I’ve listed both individual actions and collective actions you can take – and yes, these are all resolutions I’m striving for myself in 2026!
 Will I complete them all?
 Who can say.
 But I hope they motivate you to take a more sustainable approach in the new year ahead.

 - Get better at sewing.
 Mending and repairing clothing helps keep them out of the landfill longer.
 Learn how to sew a button, darn a sock, do simple stitching to mend a tear, and sew on a fabric patch.